Understanding Hepatitis C -- Symptoms

 Hepatitis C is a sneaky virus.
 You may not have any symptoms at all.
 Most people don’t.
 Your doctor could check you liver and see only a little damage.
 You might not get diagnosed until he spots a problem with your liver enzymes after a routine blood test.

 The disease is called acute when you first get it.
 The symptoms are similar to those of the flu.
 They may include:

 If you don’t get diagnosed and treated, you could have the disease for years and not know it.
 Doctors call this the chronic form, because it lasts a long time.
 Some people who've had it for a while get liver cancer.

 Signs that your liver isn’t working like it should include:

 - Dark yellow urine

 - Yellowish eyes and skin

-If you are having symptoms of hepatitis C or think you may have been exposed to the virus, make an appointment with your health care provider to be evaluated and tested.
+If you have symptoms of hepatitis C or think you may have been exposed to the virus, make an appointment to be tested.

 The CDC suggests anyone born between 1945 and 1965 get checked.